-Obsessed with an idea and success foretaste, business owners sometimes spend not enough time on testing the concept of their product and making sure that a market needs it.
+Obsessed with an idea and success foretaste, business owners sometimes spend not enough time on testing the concept of their product, expanding the focus beyond the toolset and making sure that the niche market needs it.

 Stages of software development

 Software development life cycle describes the steps performed during the application development.
-The process usually consists of 5 stages: concept development, UX/UI design, web/mobile development, testing, and maintenance.
+The process usually consists of 4 stages: concept development, technical development, quality assurance, and platform support.

 Concept development is the initial stage of software development, where you identify if there is a market for your product, study your target audience problems, build your value proposition, and prepare materials for testing it on your potential customers.

-When it comes to designing your value proposition, there is an important step called “search phase”.
-The book “Value Proposition Design” by Strategyzer dwells upon the importance of “search phase”, during which you have to find evidence that your potential customers need your value proposition and that your product solves their problems and makes their life better.
+When it comes to designing your value proposition, there is an important step called “discovery phase”.
+Our previous post on business idea validation dwells upon the importance of “discovery phase”, during which you have to find evidence that your potential customers need your value proposition and that your product solves their problems and makes their life better.

 The fact is that this “search phase” is included in concept development.
 During the search phase, you shape your idea into a business model and value proposition canvases, create landing pages, learning prototypes, illustrations, brochures - everything that will help you express your idea to investors and potential customers.